-The annual audit scramble: The hidden costs for not-for-profit organizations
+The hidden costs for not-for-profit organizations

 Every spring, not long after the annual Easter-egg hunt, charities and not-for-profit organizations (NPOs) scramble to prepare for year-end.
 The majority of NPOs are audited every April or May, a requirement of maintaining charitable or not-for-profit status.
 Government-funded organizations are subject to a second yearly audit, called a transfer payment annual reconciliation (TPAR) audit, reviewing spending by program.